MSkills

 1:1 study support

 This strand aims to equip you with the key academic and study skills that will make your academic life easier.
-CEED offers 1:1 appointments to any Masters student who needs some help with academic and study skills.
+IELLI offers 1:1 appointments to any Masters student who needs some help with academic and study skills.
 For example, time management, essay writing, citation and referencing or academic reading.
 We also offer 1:1 appointments for any Masters students who need support with the maths and statistics element of their course.

 IT skills